prof. dr. C.H. Yamu

 Claudia is an architect and urban planner.
 Her research interests focus on urban analytics & city science, evidence-based design, mixed methods, decision support and civic engagement.
 These research foci are carriers in the context of spatial transformation, healthy cities, smart cities & citizens, adaptivity, complexity & future well being of people.
 Given the high importance and relevance for society and practice, Claudia’s research places special emphasis on the scientific–policy–practice interface.

-She is a tenured Associate Professor in Urban Planning and Design and founding Director of CASUS Groningen "Centre for Advanced Studies in Urban Science and Design".
-Claudia holds the Chair ‘Spatial Analysis and Modeling’.
+She holds the chair 'Spatial Analytics and Modeling' and is Director of CASUS Groningen "Centre for Advanced Studies in Urban Science and Design".
 Furthermore, she is a member of the Faculty Council.

 Claudia holds a PhD in Digital Architecture from TU Vienna connecting architecture, urban planning and computer science and a PhD in Geography in the field of complexity-based modeling from Université de Besançon (University Alliance Université de Franche-Comté).